 CARD SEARCH: Look for a simple way to enjoy rewards.
-Find the best cash-back credit card now.
+Find a cash-back credit card now.

 2. Blue Cash Preferred from American Express

-Very generous rewards -- among the best available in some categories -- make this card stand out.
+Very generous rewards -- among the most lucrative in some categories -- make this card stand out.

 Who should get this card

-This card is best for those who spend big on groceries, gas and department stores.
+This card is a fit for those who spend big on groceries, gas and department stores.
 If you're looking for a card that rewards you for more general spending, another cash-back card may be more beneficial.

-The $6,000 annual spending cap on groceries means the most you could earn is $360 at 6 percent before the relatively low 1 percent rate kicks in.
-In addition, American Express isn't as widely accepted as Visa or MasterCard.
-That might make it necessary to use this card strategically with others.
+Keep in mind, though, the $6,000 annual spending cap at U.S. supermarkets means the most you could earn is $360 before the low 1 percent rate kicks in.
+American Express also isn't as widely accepted as Visa and MasterCard.
+That might make it necessary to use this card strategically with other rewards cards.

 CARD SEARCH: Have a big purchase coming up?
 Get a credit card that pays you back.